jha-ayush/Equity_analyzer/README.md

 ## Method
 - Install new env as described above
 - Install `yfinance`, `streamlit` and other required packages as described above
-- Download & explore historical data in the Company's `info` tab
+- Download & explore historical data from Company's `info` key
 - Data setup that predict future prices using historical prices
 - Test different Machine Learning models to find the optimal model for user's portfolio strategy
 - Improve accuracy